jantimon/next-yak/packages/docs/docs/pages/faq.md

 It's very hard to determine if a value is static or dynamic.
 We decided to always generate CSS variables to be on the safe side and add errors if we detect that a value is static but a CSS variable is used.

+## Can I use next-yak with TypeScript?

+Yes, of course.
+Almost all code of next-yak is written in TypeScript and we have some TypeScript tests.

+## Can I contribute to next-yak?

+Yes, of course.
+We are happy about every contribution.
+Just write an issue or a pull request [here](https://github.com/jantimon/next-yak)